-Many of these new (and old) software are becoming lucrative alternatives for users who are finding Adobe’s products too pricey.
+Many of these new (and old) software solutions are becoming lucrative alternatives for users who are finding Adobe’s products too pricey.
 Especially, when you compare the new subscription-based model that Adobe has adopted.
-A lot of beginners and amateur users find the idea of having to pay perpetually for something that you can’t even own, not at all attractive.

 Yet another software is the ON1 Photo RAW.
 Though this was always available as a plugin for Photoshop and Lightroom for some time now, recently they came out with a standalone avatar of the application.
 You can read a comprehensive review of the ON1 Photo RAW right here.